 On the road to Aghia Marina you'll not fail to miss the Monastery of Agios Nektarios.
-The church here took many years to complete and was finally inaugurated in 1994; it is said to be the largest church in Greece.
+The church here took years to complete and was finally inaugurated in 1994; it is said to be the largest church in Greece.
 About a kilometre from here is the ghost village of Paleochora.
 The village was built up the hillside in the 9th century to give protection against pirate raids, however it was all but destroyed in the 16th century and finally abandoned two hundred years later after Greek Independence.
 In its heyday there were 365 churches but only a handful now remain.

-The most famous monument on the island is the Temple of Aphaia, which forms a perfect triangle with the Parthenon and the Temple of Poseidon at Cape Sounion.
+The most famous monument on the island is the Temple of Aphaia, which forms a perfect triangle with the Parthenon in Athens and the Temple of Poseidon at Cape Sounion.
 This lies above Aghia Marina in a fragrant pine forest and many say that it is one of the most complete ancient buildings in Greece.

 The resort of Aghia Marina is mainly geared towards tourism, however still on a relatively small scale compared to many Greek resorts.
 There is a main street with a good selection of restaurants, cafes and bars, a couple of supermarkets, a butchers and a bakery.
 There is also a decent selection of shops selling souvenirs and some lovely jewellery shops.

 The beach lies just below the main street and is gently shelving so is ideal for children and less confident swimmers.

 A short walk from the centre of Aegina Town in a peaceful area overlooking the sea this family-run hotel has plenty of Greek charm.